10 Best Things to Do in Galveston, Texas

 For Everyone: Stewart Beach – The island’s main draw has long been its Gulf beaches.
 Stewart Beach is a family favorite for its pavilion with public restrooms, rinse-off showers, snack bar, and umbrella and chair rentals.
 It also plays host to fun events such as volleyball tournaments and sandcastle contests.
 Looking for more excitement?
 East Beach is the liveliest, probably due to the fact that it’s the only one you can drink alcohol on, and it hosts outdoor concerts and festivals all summer long.

 For Families: Moody Gardens – This is a one-stop shop for family fun with kids.
-If you have time to hit a bunch of attractions, purchase a day pass for $60 per person (kids under 3 are free) to access a wide swath of all-ages activities, including the Aquarium Pyramid, Rainforest Pyramid, 3D Theater, 4D Special FX Theater, Ridefilm Theater, Discovery Museum, and Colonel Paddlewheel Boat.
+If you have time to hit a bunch of attractions, purchase a day pass for $65 per adult and $55 for kids and seniors (children under 3 are free) to access a wide swath of all-ages activities, including the Aquarium Pyramid, Rainforest Pyramid, 3D Theater, 4D Special FX Theater, Ridefilm Theater, Discovery Museum, and Colonel Paddlewheel Boat.
 The best part?
 If you end up in town on a day when it rains, there’s plenty to do here that’s inside.

 If possible, fly into Houston Hobby Airport instead of Bush Intercontinental.
 Traffic is usually less congested, and the island’s a 45-minute drive from Hobby as opposed to an hour and 15 minutes from Bush.
 If flying into Bush is your only option, consider renting a car instead of arranging transfers.
 Shuttles direct to the island start around $150 each way for the first person and typically cost $10 more for each additional passenger.